logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/web-services/authenticate/_index.md

 -   value argument: Depends on which authentication scheme is selected, there are different ways to provide HTTP authentication information.
     1. For Basic HTTP authentication scheme: Specify username and password to authenticate with the service you are using.
 Follow this format `userid:password`.

-        **Tip:** You can either input a plain text string or a base64url encoded string.
+{{<tip>}} You can either input a plain text string or a base64url encoded string.
 To encode a text string into a base64url encoded string, you can use the [Online Base64URL encoder](http://kjur.github.io/jsjws/tool_b64uenc.html) tool.

         For example: username is John and password is Doe.